syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/HTML-Tags.md

 * align: Specifies the alignment of the text inside the table cell
-* backgroundcolor: Specifies a background color for the specified cell
+* background color: Specifies a background color for the specified cell
-* columnspan: Spans the cell to the specified number of columns.
+* column span: Spans the cell to the specified number of columns.
 This is used in merging the columns in the table.
 * height:Specifies custom height for the cells
 * no wrap: Extends the text inside a particular cell into a single line.
 This display extends the width of the cell according to the contents inside it.
 * row span: Extends the height of the cell to the specified number of rows.
 This is helpful in custom merging the rows of the given cell
-* verticalalign: Determines the vertical alignment of the text inside the table cell
+* vertical align: Determines the vertical alignment of the text inside the table cell
 * width: Specifies user-defined width for the specified cells